RETURN TO WORK AND VOCATIONAL REHABILITATION PROGRAMS PLAN 2 & 3

 (5) upon completion of an approved Vocational Rehabilitation plan, the Member “Pursues Other Employment,” as defined in these Administrative Rules, in the field for which the Vocational Rehabilitation services were provided.

 (B) For service-connected injury/illness or occupational disability benefits, a Member’s failure to cooperate in any Vocational Rehabilitation services or plans may result in suspension or reduction of benefits.

 (C) For nonservice-connected disability benefits, a Member’s failure to cooperate in any Vocational Rehabilitation services or plans may result in reduction or termination of benefits.

-A Member receiving service-connected injury/illness or occupational disability, or nonservice-connected disability benefits who is released to modified duty and capable of Substantial Gainful Activity, but who is unable to return to the Bureau of which he or she was an employee at the time of becoming disabled, shall Pursue Other Employment within the Member’s restrictions.
+A Member receiving service-connected, occupational or nonservice-connected disability benefits who is released to modified duty and capable of Substantial Gainful Activity but who is unable to return to the bureau of which he or she was an employee at the time of becoming disabled, shall Pursue Other Employment within the Member’s restrictions.

 (A) The concept of an active work search includes consideration of the customary methods of obtaining work for which the Member is suited by experience, education, and/or training.